 - Cover the pan and place it in the freezer.
 For the first hour, stir the mixture every 15-20 minutes.

 - Once set, let the ice cream thaw for 10 minutes before scooping.

 - Be sure to use unsalted and raw cashews.
 If you use roasted or salted, it can create less creamy ice cream.

 - As there is no cream or butter in this recipe, you will need an ice cream maker.
-If you’d like a no churn ice cream, you may enjoy a vanilla ice cream.
+If you’d like a no churn ice cream, you may enjoy a protein ice cream instead.

 - Be sure the container you place the ice cream in is freezer friendly.
 If it isn’t, you’ll find that it becomes icy and difficult to scoop.

 The beauty of this ice cream is just how versatile it is.
 Have fun changing up the flavors for some variety!